-- Problematic Gas Module
+7.3 Problematic Gas Module

 With the gas module, you can only set the gas pressure but not the gas volume.
 For exact gas volume regulations, metering valves (pictured below) are available at the HCI shop.
 These must be attached to the gas module.
-One of the most common incidents is over-pressure, which occurs when glass devices are directly attached to the gas module. (see the Safety Handbook, Version 2020)
+One of the most common incidents is over-pressure, which occurs when glass devices are directly attached to the gas module.

-Protection Against Excess Pressure in the Apparatus
+7.4 Protection Against Excess Pressure in the Apparatus

 Several accidents at the HCI, which have nearly ended in worst-case scenarios, have been caused by over-pressure of gas pipes or as a result of over-pressure accumulation in various apparatus.
 Therefore, we urgently suggest the use of safety valves for all hazardous and pressure delicate apparatus.
-In particular, we recommend the safety valves from "Lorch" which are obtainable in different variations on www.lorch.de.
+In particular, we recommend the safety valves from "Herose" which are obtainable in different variations on www.lorch.de.
 The safety valve can, among other things, be installed easily on Lüdi-fittings.
-There is for example the safety valve type 2108 for neutral gas and vapour, opening at 0.3 bar over-pressure (check the website for details).
+The in the HCI-Shop available safety valve for neutral gas and vapour is opening at 0.3 bar over-pressure (check the website for details).
+The Lüdi-fittings can also be obtained from the HCI-shop.
 Applications: Over-pressure protection of gas pipes in flash-chromatography-columns, over-pressure protection of gas pipes in alkali metal distillation, over-pressure protection in cases of failure of the gas modules or gas amount regulator in the media column etc. The safety valve should not be applied with vacuums (e.g. the Schlenk line).